crwilcox1234/homework4_EE282/README.md

 3. Total number of sequences: 1863 sequences

-Alt-Plots of the following for the whole genome, for all sequences <= 100kb, and all sequences > 100kb:
+Plots of the following for the whole genome, for all sequences <= 100kb, and all sequences > 100kb:
 ---------------------------------------------------------------------------------------------------------

 1. Sequence length distribution